 We are a team of professionals which gives impulse to the *estel cooperative.
 We have been working together since 2014 so to improve people’s lives in their habitat: the villages and cities of the territory.
 We cooperate with citizens and administrations in the improvement of their municipalities, contributing our knowledge and experience in the design, management, and planning of public spaces.
-In short, we collaborate in transforming squares, streets, parks, and neighbourhoods into places where everyone can enjoy the city on an equal basis, regardless of age, gender, origin or capacities.
+In short, we collaborate in transforming squares, streets, parks, and neighborhoods into places where everyone can enjoy the city on an equal basis, regardless of age, gender, origin, or capacities.

 Boix i Pla

 I am an architect and designer, with the firm conviction that the result of our work must improve the quality of people’s life.